matsengrp/gctree/docsrc/quickstart.rst

 If working in a headless environment, ``gctree infer`` must be run with a tool like ``xvfb-run`` to provide an X server for rendering the output trees.
+This may also require telling matplotlib to use a headless backend with ``export MPLBACKEND=agg``.

 .. command-output:: gctree infer outfile abundances.csv --root GL --frame 1 --verbose | tee gctree.inference.log
   :shell: